Nikon Z50II

 The Nikon Z50II is an APS-C mirrorless interchangeable-lens camera (1.5x APS crop) announced by Nikon on November 7, 2024.
 It is the successor to the Nikon Z50 released in 2019, becoming the fourth crop-sensor Z-mount body and the thirteenth Z-mount camera body.

-When launched, Nikon used a two word marketing slogan: “Discover.
-Play.”

 Features

 Image sensor

 The Z50II features an effective 20.9-megapixel CMOS sensor, the same as on the Z50.
 It is a DX (i.e., crop-sensor) format.
-It does not include built-in sensor cleaning, nor is IBIS present, although Vibration Reduction on some Nikkor lenses is provided.
-The Z50II does not have an anti-aliasing (AA) filter.
+It does not include built-in sensor cleaning, nor is IBIS present, although Vibration Reduction on some Nikkor and third-party lenses is provided.
+Similar to the Z50, the Z50II does not have an anti-aliasing (AA) filter.

 Image processor

-The Z50II uses the EXPEED 7 image processor, which is also used in the Nikon Z9, Z8, Zf, Z6III, Z5II, and ZR.
+The Z50II uses the EXPEED 7 image processor, which is also used in the Nikon Z9, Z8, Zf, Z6III, Z5II, ZR, and Z5IIC.
 This provides an improvement of 10 times over the image processing speed of the EXPEED 6 predecessor, which was used in the original Z50.